The Recipe for Moroccan Tea

 Sep 11, 2025

 The preparation of Moroccan tea is part of a precise ritual passed down from generation to generation.
-Each step has a meaning: rinsing the tea, balancing the infusion, adding fresh mint, and pouring the tea from a height to reveal the full richness of its aromas.
+Each gesture has meaning: rinsing the tea, balancing the infusion, adding fresh mint, and pouring the tea from a height to reveal the full richness of its aromas.

-This ritual also helps to understand how to make Moroccan tea according to tradition, respecting the balance between green tea, fresh mint and the art of serving.
+This ritual also allows one to understand how to make Moroccan tea according to tradition, respecting the balance between green tea, fresh mint, and the art of serving.

 More than just a hot drink, Moroccan tea is a true art of living.
 In Moroccan culture, offering a glass of mint tea is a symbol of hospitality, conviviality, and sharing.